docker-library/docs/kaazing-gateway/README.md

 $ docker run --name some-kaazing-gateway -h somehostname -e GATEWAY_OPTS="-Dgateway.hostname=somehostname -Xmx512m  -Djava.security.egd=file:/dev/urandom"-d -p 8000:8000 kaazing-gateway
 ```

-Note: the additional GATEWAY_OPTS options, *-Xmx512m -Djava.security.egd=file:/dev/urandom*, are from the original Dockerfile for the gateway.
+Note: the additional GATEWAY_OPTS options, *-Xmx512m -Djava.security.egd=file:/dev/urandom*, are added in order to preserve these values from the original Dockerfile for the gateway.
 The *-Xmx512m* value specifies a minimum Java heap size of 512 MB, and *-Djava.security.egd=file:/dev/urandom* is to facilitate faster startup on VMs.
 See the `Dockerfile` link referenced above for details.

 You should then be able to connect to ws://somehostname:8000 from the [WebSocket echo test](https://www.websocket.org/echo.html).